Get insider access

 -1.71 dB

-The mid accuracy is outstanding.
-The response throughout this range is very flat and follows our target curve extremely well, resulting in a clear and accurate reproduction of vocals and lead instruments.
-In songs like Marvin Gaye's What's Happening Brother, the strings and rhythm guitar sound smooth and balanced, while the lead vocal sounds forward in the mix, thanks to the slight bump between the mid-mid and high-mid.
+The mid-range compliance is great.
+The response throughout this range is very flat and follows our target curve well, resulting in a clear and accurate reproduction of vocals and lead instruments.
+There's some slight roll-off at the top of the range that somewhat dulls the upper harmonics of higher-pitched vocals, though.
+On songs like Marvin Gaye's What's Happening Brother, the strings and rhythm guitar sound smooth and balanced, while the lead vocal sounds forward in the mix.

 4.2